Higher-Dimensional Cosmology in the Framework of Generalized Chaplygin Gas: An Approximation Method: An approximate solution ansatz :

 which is the time at which the deceleration parameter $q$ changes sign, marking the transition from a decelerating to an accelerating phase in the universe's expansion.

-From fig.-\ref{fig:tfd}, it is observed that the flip occurs at a later time as the number of dimensions increases.
-That means higher dimensions seem to slow down the transition to an accelerated universe, possibly because of the modified gravitational dynamics in these models.
-This aligns with some theoretical predictions in cosmology that dimensionality can impact the evolution of the universe.\\
+From Fig.-\ref{fig:tfd}, it is observed that the flip occurs at a later time as the number of dimensions increases.
+This indicates that higher dimensions tend to delay the transition from deceleration to acceleration.
+This behavior may be attributed to the modified gravitational dynamics in higher-dimensional cosmological models, where the additional spatial dimensions influence the effective expansion rate of the Universe.
+Such an effect is consistent with theoretical expectations in higher-dimensional cosmology.

+The transition time $t_f$, which marks the change from a decelerating to an accelerating phase of cosmic expansion, is governed by the parameter $n$, which depends inversely on $(1+\alpha)$.
+Consequently, the Chaplygin gas parameter $\alpha$ plays a crucial role in determining the timing of the accelerated phase of the Universe.
+For $0<\alpha<1$, the parameter $n$ takes relatively larger values, which in turn reduces the flip time $t_f$.
+This implies that the transition to accelerated expansion occurs at an earlier cosmological epoch.
+In contrast, for $\alpha=1$, corresponding to the original Chaplygin gas model, the value of $n$ becomes smaller, leading to an increase in $t_f$.
+As a result, the acceleration phase is realized comparatively later in cosmic history.

+This behavior indicates that smaller values of $\alpha$ shift the transition to acceleration toward earlier times, which is in better agreement with observational constraints on the transition redshift $z_f$ given in Eq.~\eqref{eq:17}.
+The present analysis is consistent with our earlier results, where it was shown that a decrease in $\alpha$ leads to a higher transition redshift $z_f$ and a smaller flip time $t_f$.
+Both effects imply that the Universe enters the accelerated expansion phase earlier for lower $\alpha$, while still preserving the characteristic feature that acceleration remains a late-time phenomenon.